Rose Bowl champion Trojans playing seven games at L.A. Coliseum, open Sept. 2.

 JUNIOR COLLEGE: Boermeester was named to the 2013 All-Southern California Football Association Southern Division second team as a freshman placekicker at Saddleback Junior College in Mission Viejo (Calif.).
 He hit 11-of-13 field goals (with a long of 43 yards) and 43-of-48 PATs in 2013.

-PERSONAL: He also played soccer as a youngster.
-His father, Peter, was a placekicker at UCLA (1977-78-79), where he still ranks eighth on the Bruins' career field goals list (31) and 19th in points scored (160, leading UCLA in scoring his last 2 seasons) and setting a school record for consecutive games with a field goal (15) as he earned 1978 All-Pac-10 first team honors, then playing with the Cleveland Browns in 1980.
+PERSONAL: He is a communication major at USC with a B average (3.2 GPA).
+He also played soccer as a youngster.
+His father, Peter, was a placekicker at UCLA (1977-78-79), where he still ranks 10th on the Bruins’ career field goals list (31) and 20th in points scored (160, leading UCLA in scoring his last 2 seasons) and setting a school record for consecutive games with a field goal (15) as he earned 1978 All-Pac-10 first team honors, then playing with the Cleveland Browns in 1980.